-- (a) An operator must ensure that the aircraft is maintained in accordance with the operator's aircraft maintenance programme.
+(a) An operator must ensure that the aircraft is maintained in accordance with the operator's aircraft maintenance programme.
 The programme must contain details, including frequency, of all maintenance required to be carried out.
-The programme will be required to include a reliability programme when the Civil Aviation Authority determines that such a reliability programme is necessary.
-(See AMC OPSM.910(a).) - (b) An operator's aircraft maintenance programme and any subsequent amendment must be approved by the Civil Aviation Authority.
-(See AMC OPSM.910(b).)
+The programme will be required to include a reliability programme when the Civil Aviation Authority determines that such a reliability programme is necessary. (b) An operator's aircraft maintenance programme and any subsequent amendment must be approved by the Civil Aviation Authority.